jocic/BASH.Alarm/README.md

 # Alarm

-Alarm is an extremely simple BASH script for creating countdowns, alarms, etc.
+Alarm is an extremely simple BASH script for creating countdowns, alarms, or an interval.

 Script has been tested on the following distributions: